 Dr. Rachel Margolis

 Fri.
 Nov.
-27 How to engage with media II - TV and online journalism
+27 How to engage with media II: from pitching to interviews

 The Globe and Mail

 Walsh is parliamentary reporter in The Globe and Mail’s Ottawa bureau.

 Fri.
 Feb.
 5 Evolving Fertility Goals and Behaviors in Current Childbearing Cohorts

 Bowling Green State University

 Dr. Benjamin Guzzo is a family demographer and sociologist who researches "nontraditional" family behaviours.

 Fri.
 Feb.
 26 People of colour in universities